 Fifty years after he broke the record, an automobile collector tried to persuade Marriott to return to Daytona to celebrate, but he wouldn’t.
 Fred Marriott died shortly thereafter, on April 28, 1956.

-In 2012, Marriott’s granddaughter brought his medals to PBS’s Antiques Road Show to be appraised.
+In 2012, Marriott’s granddaughter brought his medals to PBS’s Antiques Road Show for an appraisal.
 The appraiser put a value on his medals and trophy at between $12,000 and $18,000, and $5,000 for the log book.